Skip to main content

 Subsection 3.1.4 Autonomous systems and vector fields

 A system where the equations do not depend on the independent variable is called an autonomous system.
-For example the system \(y'=2y-x\text{,}\) \(y'=x\) is autonomous as \(t\) is the independent variable but does not appear in the equations.
+For example, the system \(x'=2y-x\text{,}\) \(y'=x\) is autonomous as the independent variable, say \(t\text{,}\) does not appear in the equations.

-For autonomous systems we can draw the so-called direction field or vector field, a plot similar to a slope field, but instead of giving a slope at each point, we give a direction (and a magnitude).
+For autonomous systems, we can draw the so-called direction field or vector field, a plot similar to a slope field, but instead of giving a slope at each point, we give a direction (and a magnitude).
 The previous example, \(x' = 2y-x\text{,}\) \(y' = x\text{,}\) says that at the point \((x,y)\) the direction in which we should travel to satisfy the equations should be the direction of the vector \(( 2y-x, x )\) with the speed equal to the magnitude of this vector.
 So we draw the vector \((2y-x,x)\) at the point \((x,y)\) and we do this for many points on the \(xy\)-plane.
-For example, at the point \((1,2)\) we draw the vector \(\bigl(2(2)-1,1\bigr) = (3,1)\text{,}\) a vector pointing to the right and a little bit up, while at the point \((2,1)\) we draw the vector \(\bigl(2(1)-2,2\bigr) = (0,2)\) a vector that points straight up.
+For example, at the point \((1,2)\text{,}\) we draw the vector \(\bigl(2(2)-1,1\bigr) = (3,1)\text{,}\) a vector pointing to the right and a little bit up, while at the point \((2,1)\) we draw the vector \(\bigl(2(1)-2,2\bigr) = (0,2)\) a vector that points straight up.
 When drawing the vectors, we will scale down their size to fit many of them on the same direction field.
-If we drew the arrows at the actual size, the diagram would be a jumbled mess once you would draw more than a couple of arrows.
+If we drew the arrows at the actual size, the diagram would be a jumbled mess once we draw more than a couple of arrows.
 So we scale them all so that not even the longest one interferes with the others.
 We are mostly interested in their direction and relative size.
 See Figure 3.2.
+The diagrams we drew in Section 1.6 for autonomous equations in one dimension are similar, but note how much more complicated things become when we allow just one extra dimension.

 We can draw a path of the solution in the plane.
 Suppose the solution is given by \(x = f(t)\text{,}\) \(y=g(t)\text{.}\) We pick an interval of \(t\) (say \(0 \leq t \leq 2\) for our example) and plot all the points \(\bigl(f(t),g(t)\bigr)\) for \(t\) in the selected range.
 The resulting picture is called the phase portrait (or phase plane portrait).
 The particular curve obtained is called the trajectory or solution curve.
 See an example plot in Figure 3.3.
 In the figure the solution starts at \((1,0)\) and travels along the vector field for a distance of 2 units of \(t\text{.}\) We solved this system precisely, so we compute \(x(2)\) and \(y(2)\) to find \(x(2) \approx 2.475\) and \(y(2) \approx 2.457\text{.}\) This point corresponds to the top right end of the plotted solution curve in the figure.